Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  If you see a message "Your field is empty.
 Please, add the correct name to link a Cultivar/s.".
 It means that you need to link with a right cultivar.

- The next images I will show how look like and after you linked a cultivar.
+ ### The next images will shows how to link a cultivar.

  A. [ScreenShot8]()

+ In this image we have the name of the cultivar we need to link.

  B. [ScreenShot9]()

+ This image shows what cultivar should be linked.

  C. [ScreenShot10]()

+ Here is the form where add the cultivar name to link.

  D. [ScreenShot11]()

+ Here if the results